Albert-Gao/blog/source/_posts/lessons-learned-from-my-latest-refactoring.md

 ```

 With this test case, you can ensure 3 things:
-1. There is a attribute named `ALL_CACHE_FOLDER` in the class `DEFAULT_STORE_NAME`
+1. There is an attribute named `ALL_CACHE_FOLDER` in the class `DEFAULT_STORE_NAME`
 2. This attribute is `str`.
 3. It is not empty.

 ## 9.xFail some cases to let things going
 Sometimes the tests could be failed even your own code is right.
-It may caused by a 3rd party library.
+It may cause by a 3rd party library.
 As long as it won't crash your code, there is no need to stuck here.
 You can safely make it using the decorator `@pytest.mark.xfail`.
 Then deal with it later.

 ## 10.Refactor the test cases after code refactoring
-When I start to test, I like to start with test if there is a module of something like that, to form the folder structure first.
+When I start to test, I like to start with a test if there is a module of something like that, to form the folder structure first.
 Something like below.

 ```python
 def test_if_there_is_a_MainTab_module():
    from UI.MainScreen.MainTab import MainTab
 ```

 But soon as your tests grow, you will learn the constraints here, you need to `import` this module in every test function.
-It will make it slow and meaningless, you can surely `import` them at the head of file or use a fixture to wrap them.
+It will make it slow and meaningless, you can surely `import` them at the head of the file or use a fixture to wrap them.

 ## 11.Use test coverage tools to detect non-tested branch
 Via TDD, it should be not that hard to get a 100% coverage very easily.
 But sometimes due to the framework you are using, it might be a little bit tricky to test all your code base (Like testing the UI part of a Kivy app).
 Then you need to test them as much as possible.
-Use a test coverage tool to find the branch that haven't tested by the tests and decrease the number of them.
+Use a test coverage tool to find the branch that hasn't tested by the tests and decrease the number of them.

 ## 12.Explain your intention in the test function name
 > We love documents when we learn things, but we hate documents when we write our own codes.

-Anything worse than don't know what a variable is, is the unclear of a test.
+Anything worse than doesn't know what a variable is, is unclear of a test.
 If you can't figure it out by seconds, you are wasting time.
 Something I love from the Javascript world is that how clear an intention of a test could be, something like this:
 ```JavaScript
 describe("A suite is just a function", function() {
   var a;